Corpus Linguistics Research Group

 Spring 2020 Meetings:

 - January 17, 1:00–2:00 PM in Ross 212

 - February 7, 1:00–2:00 PM in Ross 212

 - February 28, 1:00–2:00 PM in Ross 212

 - April 10, 1:00–2:00 PM in Ross 212

 - May 1, 1:00–2:00 PM in Ross 212

 Stem Writing Research Group

 The STEM Writing Research Group was formed in response to the increasing demand for strong writing skills in the fields of science, technology, engineering, and mathematics.
-The project investigates academic and professional writing in these relevant disciplines, aiming to create a national center of scholarship to conduct research on linguistic practices in STEM disciplines, to improve pedagogy of writing in the relevant fields, and to develop and apply computational methods for analysis and assessment of discipline-specific writing.
-Started at Iowa State University in 2013 with a Presidential Initiative for Interdisciplinary Research grant, this project seeks more collaborators and external funding.
+Working closely with the Center for Communication Excellence in the Graduate College, the project investigates academic and professional writing in academic disciplines.
+The goal is to discover and describe linguistic practices in STEM disciplines, to improve pedagogy of writing in disciplines, and to develop and apply computational methods for analysis and assessment of discipline-specific writing.
+Started at Iowa State University in 2013 with a Presidential Initiative for Interdisciplinary Research grant, the project goals are carried out through research, practice, and special events.